zaxor0/zwerchhau/into-the-war/advanced.md

 # Languages
 - You are fluent in your native language.
 - Roll 1d4, gain that many additional languages.
 You are proficient in these.
-- For each additional language, roll 1d6: 1-2 spoken only, 3-4 spoken & written, 5-6 fluent.
+- For each additional language, roll 1d6 to determine your proficiency:
+    - 1-2 spoken only, 3-4 spoken & written, 5-6 fluent.

 # Hitpoints & Health